Mortgage Payment Assignment

 Note: in some cases, although someone is making the payments on the loan, and the amount of the payment covers the expense of the payment, having the loan will affect your debt to income ratios.
 This can push some buyers below the current lending thresholds.
 Each individual is treated differently and getting another loan on a new property is certainly not guaranteed.
 So you’ll need to check with a mortgage banker to find out how your individual situation will be treated.

-Another option, if you would like to buy another property is to ask us, Dallas VIP Realty, to find you a property that is also available through the Mortgage Payment Assignment Program.
+Another option, if you would like to buy another property is to ask us, Dallas Houses for Cash, to find you a property that is also available through the Mortgage Payment Assignment Program.

 Question: What kind of buyer will buy the property?